-A Person-Event Index (PEI) study assessed the impact of Yellow U23 SMART Approach-related noise on the community Auckland wide.
+A Person-Event Index (PEI) study assessed the impact of Yellow U23 SMART Approachrelated noise on the community Auckland wide.
 This study showed no change overall as the small increases in noise in the Whitford area were balanced out by decreases elsewhere.

-Because of the low level of aircraft noise measured at the noise monitors and the measured ambient noise levels (49 to 56 decibels $L{\rm dr}$), negative community concern is unlikely.
-However, due to the low uptake of the Yellow U23 SMART Approach throughout the trial, there is a possibility that residents underneath the flight path could notice an increase from one approach per day to 10 approaches per day.
-Therefore, it is recommended that a staged introduction of the Yellow U23 SMART Approach track be undertaken.
+Due to the low uptake of the Yellow U23 SMART Approach throughout the trial, there is a possibility that residents underneath the flight path could notice an increase from one approach per day to 10 approaches per day.
+Therefore, it is recommended that a staged introduction of the Yellow U23 SMART Approach flight path be undertaken.